Professor Howard Hotson

 Miranda Lewis has worked as an editor and copy-writer for publishers, museums, libraries, and on a wide range of online resources.
-A graduate of the Courtauld Institute, where she focussed on sixteenth-century French portrait drawings, she takes responsibility for the metadata within EMLO and works with our contributors.
+A post-graduate of the Courtauld Institute, where she focussed on sixteenth-century French portrait drawings, she takes responsibility for the metadata within EMLO and works with its contributors.
 Her fiction has also been published in literary magazines and collections.

 Projects Administrator / email@example.com